-The bug, known as ‘Heartbleed’ is described as one of the “most serious security flaws ever found” according to the Telegraph’s report.
-It afffects the open-source encryption software OpenSSL – which is used on millions of web servers – and has been undiscovered for more than two years.
+The Heartbleed encryption flaw is described as one of the “most serious security flaws ever found” according to the Telegraph’s report.
+It affects the open-source encryption software OpenSSL – which is used on millions of web servers – and has been undiscovered for more than two years.
 The Telegraph reports that it could have been used to steal passwords, credit card details and even encryption keys, without trace.

 Major sites including Yahoo Mail and others, are vulnerable, and are scrambling to deploy fixes.
-A proof-of-concept exploit for the bug has already been posted on coding site Github.
+A proof-of-concept exploit for the encryption flaw has already been posted on coding site Github.

-The researchers who discovered Heartbleed say that it has left private keys, and other secrets exposed “for years”.
+The researchers who discovered the Heartbleed encryption flaw say that it has left private keys, and other secrets exposed “for years”.
 The researchers tested the vulnerability themselves and wrote that they were able to gain access to large amounts of data, leaving no trace of their presence.

 “We have tested some of our own services from an attacker’s perspective,” they wrote.
 “We attacked ourselves from outside, without leaving a trace.
 Without using any privileged information, we were able steal from ourselves secret keys, usernames and passwords, instant messages, emails and business critical documents and communication.”

 The bug was discovered by researchers from Finnnish firm Codenomicon working with Google.
 A dedicated website helps to explain some of the risks – although the researchers admit they do not know how widely the bug has been exploited.